top of page

 WHAT IS THE TEACHING ARTIST PROJECT?

-Teaching Artist Project is a collective of diversely experienced arts educators training emerging and working teaching artists who are looking for a supportive community to engage in a self-reflective, justice-oriented learning practice in service of their teaching.
-The program entails a rigorous, 8-month curriculum, rich in social justice-based pedagogy that also provides supervised on-the-job experience.
+Teaching Artist Project (TAP) is a collective of antiracist, diversely experienced, training, emerging and working arts educators and teaching artists who are looking for a supportive community to engage in a self-reflective, justice-oriented learning practice to enhance their teaching.
+Our program is committed to the professional development of teaching artists through a social justice methodology that translates creative process into educational practice.

 Through the 8-month long Teaching Artist Project training, participants will: